wombleton/gitlaw-nz/acts/A/Animal Products Act 1999.md

     (3) The categorisation of any person as a primary producer, a primary processor, a secondary processor, an exporter, or a homekill or recreational catch service provider relates to the identification of the person in that capacity only, and does not prevent the person from being identified also, and accordingly treated as being, a person in any of the other categories.

-    (4) Any notice in the _Gazette_ made for the purposes of paragraph (d) of the definition of primary processor is to be treated as a regulation for the purposes of both the [Acts and Regulations Publication Act 1989][281] and the [Regulations (Disallowance) Act 1989][282].
+    (4) A notice in the _Gazette_ made for the purposes of paragraph (d) of the definition of _primary processor_ in subsection (1) is a legislative instrument and a disallowable instrument for the purposes of the [Legislation Act 2012][281] and must be presented to the House of Representatives under [section 41][282] of that Act.

     (5) Unless the context otherwise requires, parts of speech and grammatical forms of terms defined in this section have corresponding meanings in this Act.